Face mask news and where to buy during COVID-19. Find in-stock sellers, how to make them, wear them and more.Read more…

 Are Brits using their savings during the lockdown?

 Over a third of Brits have had to dip into their savings during the Covid-19 pandemic.

 Lockdown measures imposed by the government on 23rd March closed down many businesses and sent others into economic downturn.
 This pushed the unemployment rate to a record high and impacted millions around the UK.
 But can the average British household cope with a sudden loss of income?
 The short answer is no.

 Since the start of the lockdown, over a third of Brits have had to dip into their savings to make ends meet.
-However, 2 in 5 Brits (40.93%) don’t have enough money to be unemployed for a full month.
-We’ve done some research to find out which areas in the UK have the least amount of savings and whether gender and age have an effect on a person’s frugalness.
+However, 2 in 5 Brits (41%) don’t have enough money to be unemployed for a full month.
+We’ve done some research to find out which areas in the UK have the least amount of savings and whether gender and age have an effect on how much people have had to withdraw.

 How much savings do Brits have?

 The majority of Brits have some savings, with almost 4 in 5 (78%) having something put away for a rainy day.
 The average amount saved per person is £6,757, although a lot of people don’t have this much.

 Despite 17% of the population having over £20,000 stashed away, 32% have less than £600 put aside.
 Some (7%) aren’t aware if they have any savings, or how much they have if so, while 9% have no savings at all.

 Personal finance experts commonly recommend having 3 months worth of living expenses saved up, which for the average Brit would be £4,701.
 Worryingly, 41% of Brits don’t have enough savings to last a month, leaving them at risk if they ever become unemployed.

 |How long they can last without pay||Percentage of Brits||Number of Brits|